hphelion/documentation/bindings.fog.block-storage.md

         require 'fog'

-3. Establish a connection to the HP Helion Cloud BlockStorage service
+3. Establish a connection to the HP Helion Public Cloud BlockStorage service

         conn = Fog::HP::BlockStorage.new(
                :hp_access_key  => "<your_ACCESS_KEY>",